Nathan George Evans: Biography

 Evans was born in Marion, South Carolina, the third son of Thomas and Jane Beverly (née Daniel) Evans.
 He briefly attended Randolph-Macon College before receiving an appointment to the United States Military Academy at West Point from John C. Calhoun.
 He graduated as 36th out of 38 graduates in 1848, was brevetted 2nd Lieutenant and sent to the western frontier to serve in the 1st U.S. Dragoons.
 In late 1849 he finally received his commission and was transferred to the 2nd U.S. Dragoons.
 He became an experienced Indian fighter with his unit.
 Evans was promoted to 1st Lieutenant of the 2nd U.S. Cavalry in 1855 and to Captain in 1856, staying in the west for the next few years.

 On February 27, 1861, Evans resigned from the army and offered his services to his home state; shortly afterwards entering Confederate service.
 He was made a Colonel in July and commanded a small brigade at the First Battle of Bull Run, where he was the first Confederate field commander to perceive the Union intent to attack the Confederate left flank at dawn, after receiving flags signals by Captain Edward Alexander, who had spotted the Union columns threatening Evans' position through his spyglass.
 His command went far toward saving the day for the South.
 During the thick of the fight, he was everywhere, closely followed by an aide carrying his "barrelito" (small barrel) of Evans' favorite whiskey on his back.
+Over time, Evans brigade earned the moniker "Tramp Brigade.".

 A number of examples of Evans' good tactical leadership and bravery in battle are recorded.
 However, his abrasive personality and his passion for intoxicating beverages led to his constant difficulties with colleagues and superiors.

 He was given command of a brigade of Mississippi and Virginia troops and assigned to guard the upper fords of the Potomac River, above Washington, D.C.
 In October 1861, a Union force crossed the river near Leesburg, Virginia, and at the Battle of Ball's Bluff Evans' command drove the enemy into the Potomac River, inflicting great loss.
 Evans was promoted to brigadier general to be effective from the day of the battle.

 He was then sent to assist in defending the coastal areas just south of Charleston.
 He was placed in command of the First Military District which included the village of Secessionville, just two days before the battle there, but played little part in it.
 He also commanded Confederate forces in the Engagements at Pineberry, Willtown, and White Point.
 In July 1862, he was given command of a newly formed brigade of South Carolina troops and led it to Richmond to join Robert E. Lee's Army of Northern Virginia.